bcgov/EPIC.search/documentation/DATAFLOW.md

 ## Data Source and Public Access

-> **Note**: All data processed by EPIC.search originates from publicly available sources, though storage and access methods are secured:
+> **Note**: All data processed by EPIC.search originates from publicly available sources, though storage and access methods are secured

-> - BC EPIC (Environmental Assessment Office) public API
+- BC EPIC (Environmental Assessment Office) public API
-> - BC Government S3 storage containing copies of publicly available EPIC documents
+- BC Government S3 storage containing copies of publicly available EPIC documents
->   - S3 storage is secured and requires authenticated access
+- S3 storage is secured and requires authenticated access
->   - While documents are publicly available through BC websites, storage access is restricted
+- While documents are publicly available through BC websites, storage access is restricted
-> - All storage systems and APIs require proper authentication
+- All storage systems and APIs require proper authentication
-> - No private or restricted data is used in this system
+- No private or restricted data is used in this system

 ## System Data Flow Overview